emmanuel-aubertin/MacMahon-Solver/graph/ThreadPool_Stat.md

 # ThreadPool solver

-Every time is in microseconds
+Every time values are in microseconds.

 ## Statistics for ./grid/4x4.txt:
 - mean: 0.13